Neozxc/Franscape/README.md

 - Insert your OMDB API key into `.env` file so that it looks like this: `REACT_APP_API_KEY = abcd1234`
 - Run `npm start`

-The API will now be served at your localhost or http://localhost:3000/# Franscape
+The API will now be served at your localhost or http://localhost:3000/